danboid/VGAces/README.md

 ## CONTROLS

-Use the left and right arrow keys to move and SPACE to fire or use a joypad, joystick, mouse or touchscreen.
+Use the left and right arrow keys to move, SPACE to fire the laser and use left CTRL to launch a nuke, after you have collected one.
+You can also control the player using a joypad, joystick, mouse or touchscreen.